 For the most part, you can watch just about anything you want.
 However, bear in mind the legalities of watching such content, as well as how you obtain them.
 If you have paid subscriptions to select providers, an app that lets you watch content from that provider may be legal.
 It just depends on the terms and conditions of the subscription source, such as YouTube, Netflix, and CBS All Access to name a few.

 What is compatible with Kodi?

 Kodi is available on almost every device.
-The media center software is easy to download and compatible with OS X, Linux, Windows, Android, and even the Raspberry Pi series if microcomputers.
+The media center software is easy to download and compatible with OS X, Linux, Windows, Android, and even the Raspberry Pi series of microcomputers.

-For those using iOS, the process is slightly more complicated: iPhone users need to ensure their phone is jailbroken before downloading Kodi unless they use Cydia Impactor.
+For those using iOS, the process is slightly more complicated because the Kodi app doesn’t exist in the App Store. iPhone users have two options: they need to ensure their phone is jailbroken before downloading Kodi unless they use Cydia Impactor.
 This downloadable macOS app allows iOS users to install third-party (non-App Store) apps.
 However, bear in mind the legalities of using such applications on an Apple device.

 Can I replace my TV service with Kodi?

 As we’ve explained above, Kodi does not provide any content.
 So technically no. Kodi cannot replace your cable service by itself.
 But, because Kodi can house all of your favorite streaming services in one simple app for use on nearly any platform, it can be a great solution to finding your favorite shows and movies more easily than having to sift through several programming options.